kennethlove/local_changes/README.md

 Local History can show you changes made to a certain file or to a whole directory.
 Each entry in the Local History dialog box is displayed with its time stamp, action, and an optional label.
 The Local History for a file includes all changes that affect both the selected file and the whole project.
 Local History for a directory shows changes to the source code tree in general.
 You can explore changes, selecting the respective row in the Local History dialog box.

-To view Local History for a file or directory
+To view Local History for a file or directory:

 1. Select a directory or file in the Project tool window, or open a file in the editor.
-2. Do one of the following:
+2. Then, do one of the following:
     * On the main **VCS** menu, or on the context menu of the selection, choose **Local History | Show History**.
     * Press `Alt+Back Quote`, and choose the desired command from the VCS Operations quick list.
     * Use **View | Recent Changes** which shows a summary of recent changes in a single pop-up list.
 Clicking an entry in this list will show the associated Local History entry.